SushInnovates/Striver-DSA/PATTERNS/Pattern18/README.md

 ## Pattern 18 – Reverse Alphabet Triangle (`main1.cpp`)

 ### Description
-Prints a triangle of alphabets starting from a decreasing character each row, going up to D.
+Prints a triangle of alphabets starting from a decreasing character each row, going up to last character.
-- The first row starts from D.
+- The first row starts from E.
-- Each subsequent row shifts the starting character one step backward (C, B, A).
+- Each subsequent row shifts the starting character one step backward (D ,C, B, A).
-- Characters in each row are printed sequentially until D.
+- Characters in each row are printed sequentially until E.
 ---

 ## Logic Summary
 - Outer loop → runs from 0 to n-1 (controls rows).
-- Inner loop → runs from starting character ('D' - i) up to 'D'.
+- Inner loop → runs from starting character ('E' - i) up to 'E'.
 - The starting character decreases by 1 each row.

 ---